siemens/mtda/docs/build.rst

 .. image:: jqc3f-05vdc.jpg

 It requires a 5V line, ground and signal.
-Here is the pin-out of our NanoPI
+Here is the pin-out of our NanoPi
 NEO-LTS:

 .. image:: neo_pinout.jpg